Maddireddykiran/nextsjs_portflio/README.md

 - Three.js for 3D/WebGL effects
 - Framer Motion for animations
 - CSS Modules for styling
-- Vercel/Netlify for deployment
+- Cloudflare Pages for deployment

 ## Installation & Development

-Make sure you have nodejs `19.9.0` or higher and npm `9.6.3` or higher installed.
+Make sure you have nodejs `20.10.0` or higher and npm `10.x` or higher installed.

 1. Install dependencies: